VivienECE/Lightweight-Kubernetes-cluster-for-IoT-devices/README.md

-# Technical Project lightweight Kubernetes cluster for IoT devices
+# Technical Project : Lightweight Kubernetes cluster for IoT devices

 The objective of our technical project is the installation of k3s on Raspberry Pi and the deployment of a data application.